 Getting fewer than five to six hours of sleep per night can increase your chances of weight gain, according to the Mayo Clinic.
 Just don’t oversleep either, as getting more than nine hours of sleep can also lead to weight gain.

-Cornell University’s College of Human Ecology recently reported that the consensus is that most adults need at least seven hours per night.
+Cornell University’s College of Human Ecology reports that the consensus is most adults need at least seven hours per night.
 Here’s why:

 4. Avoid distractions